Honorlock Protects Student Privacy

 How does Honorlock work?

-Our US-based support team is there to troubleshoot issues with you and help make your testing experience as smooth as possible.
+Live support (that means REAL people) is available 24/7/365 to to troubleshoot issues and make your testing experience as smooth as possible.

-• We don’t sell your data and we don’t have access to your cell phone or other devices
+• We don’t have access to your cell phone

 With Honorlock, you don’t have to schedule your exam.
 Just log into your LMS and take your proctored exam anytime you’re ready, 24/7/365, as long as it’s within the exam time frame set by your instructor.

-We provide a simple single-click test to check your system requirements.
+Our system requirements are located below and we provide a simple single-click test to check yours.

 Does Honorlock have access to my cell phone?

-No. Honorlock’s proctoring software does not have access to your cell phone or other devices.
+No. Honorlock does not have access to your cell phone or other devices.
+However, our platform can detect when students attempt to use phones during online exams.

 Does Honorlock sell my personal data?

-Honorlock does not sell your personal data.
-Ever.
+No. Honorlock does not sell your personal data.
+EVER.

 What information does Honorlock collect?

-We gather as little as possible about the test taker such as:
+We gather as little as possible, such as:

 • The IP address through the Chrome extension